Alt may refer to any of the following:

 Using the Alt key to create special characters (Alt codes)

-Note: When using alt codes, your Num Lock must be enabled, and you must be using the numbers on the numeric keypad.
+When using Alt codes, your Num Lock must be enabled, and you must be using the numbers on the numeric keypad.

 Where is the Alt key on my smartphone or tablet touch screen?